 Wicca — where better than in Sunnydale?
 The two go off for mochas.

 Cordelia is in the store again, looking at a dress, when another woman comes in and tells her to stop goofing off.
 That's right.
 Cordelia is a working stiff now.

 That night, Buffy tells Angel about her and Willow going to the same school; she's hoping to live on campus.
 She tries to reassure him that the Mayor didn't know what he was talking about (he's just a "stupid evil guy") and that they'll be okay.
 They cuddle up, both looking pensive.

 - All According to Plan: Faith is eager for some action and asks the Mayor if there's likely to be any fighting during his Ascension.
 The Mayor replies no, not if everything goes according to plan "but since when do things go according to plan?"

-- Always Save the Girl: Wes argues against swapping the box for Willow, as destroying the box is a sure way stopping the Mayor's ascension and saving thousands of lives.
+- Always Save the Girl: Wes argues against swapping the box for Willow, as destroying the box is a sure way to stop the Mayor's ascension and save thousands of lives.